- Generation of micro-structured 3D millifluidic chips to model endothelial regeneration

 Scaffolds will be mainly fabricated using a micro stereolithography technique called “2-photon laser polymerization”.
 Cell cultures will be performed using monocyte-derived macrophages, and their polarization will be investigated as a function of different scaffold architectures.
 Protein expression and localization will be investigated using biochemical assay and high-resolution optical microscopy, such as confocal and FLIM microscopy.
 Software, like ImageJ and Matlab, will be used to extract informative data from acquired images.
 Ideal candidates are those willing to develop knowledge in laser-related materials technology and optical microscopy applied to biological systems.

-Tutors: Prof. Chiara Martinelli (chiara.martinelli@polimi.it), Prof. Emanuela Jacchetti (emanuela.jacchetti@polimi.it)
+Tutors: Chiara Martinelli (chiara.martinelli@polimi.it), Prof. Emanuela Jacchetti (emanuela.jacchetti@polimi.it)

 The thesis is based at the Department of Chemistry and at the Department of Physics (Politecnico di Milano – Campus Leonardo).
 The work is experimental but also involves computational tasks.